-Giggling as always, the women come at others wielding a searing hot iron stick to brand them like cattle, with the added bonus of preventing them from healing with Estus — liquid bonfire heat — until the damaging heat dissipates from the body.
+Giggling as always, the women come at others wielding a searing hot iron to brand them like cattle, with the added bonus of preventing them from healing with Estus — liquid bonfire heat — until the damaging heat dissipates from the body.
 They can also use their lantern light to inflict a curse that weakens others’ life force while in line of sight.
-Additionally, they supply the wretches with the simple gems giving them false hope in their dragonhood, leading the failures on for no reason.
+Those watching over the giant prisoner use splintering crossbow bolts to cause unnecessary hemorrhaging.
+Additionally, the jailers supply the wretches with the simple gems giving them false hope in their dragonhood, leading the failures on for no reason.
 There is also no point to planting a key in cells for prisoners to find and use to open an apparent exit, only to find a pit to nowhere but a ruined city below — the broken ladder at their feet just adds insult to injury.
 As the description to this Jailbreaker’s Key makes clear, this is all one cruel joke for the jailers.
-Sulyvahn gave them free reign to live out their twisted fantasies torturing the helpless how they see fit, and the human-dendrofied flora littering the whole place conveys the resulting death toll.
-That is their idea of entertainment, pulling up fancy cushioned chairs to comfortably watch as their victims writhe and shriek.
+Sulyvahn gave them free reign to live out their twisted fantasies torturing the helpless how they see fit, and the dendrification littering the whole place conveys the resulting death toll.
+That is their idea of entertainment, pulling up cushy chairs to watch as their victims writhe and shriek.

 Key to the window bars of Irithyll’s Dungeon.

 But beyond the window, you can only see a dark hole you can’t see the bottom of and the destroyed Capital of Sin.